box/developer.box.com/content/guides/embed/ui-elements/theming-styling.md

 ## How to start

 Add the selected Box component to your application.
-The default Box is applied.
+The default Box theme is applied.

 ## Customization